Penryn, California: History

 From the beginning, there was never any doubt or debate as to what the new town would be called.
 However, most references, prior to 1870, generically applied the name “Griffith’s Quarry” or “Griffith’s Granite Quarry” to the area that included the small, embryonic village, which clearly indicates no name had yet been officially assigned to the place.
 That finally happened in May 1871, when Penryn was designated a voting precinct by the County of Placer.
 And the most official recognition of all came in June 1873 with the establishment of a U. S. Post Office.

 By the mid-1870s Penryn was an established community with a fine new schoolhouse, a hotel, at least one blacksmith shop, two or three stores and an equal number of saloons.
 The granite works was going strong, at peak times employing over 200 men, and would continue so until Griffith Griffith's death in February 1889.
 It was then purchased by Griffith's nephew, David Griffith, and would continue to operate on a somewhat smaller scale, until the latter Griffith's death in 1918.
 By the mid-1890s however, fruit raising had edged-out granite quarrying as the area's leading industry.

 It was David Griffith's daughter, Enid, the great-niece of Griffith Griffith, who left the quarry property to the people of the County of Placer when she died in 1976.
 In accordance with her wishes, the site of the Penryn Granite Works is now a 23-acre (93,000 m2) park.
 The former quarry office building, erected in 1877, now houses the Griffith Quarry Museum, staffed by volunteers and open on weekends from noon until 4:00 pm or by appointment.
 Griffith Quarry was added to the National Register of Historic Places in 1977, and is also California Historical Landmark number 885.

 Penryn granite is noted for its beauty and strength.
 Mottled in more-or-less equally sized specks of black and white, it appears a medium-to-dark gray in color, at first glance, but takes on an almost bluish-gray hue when viewed in a subdued light or, when wet or polished.
-This unique stone can be seen in the foundations and walls of a number of California landmarks including The State Capital and the old U.S. Mint in San Francisco.
+This unique stone can be seen in the foundations and walls of a number of California landmarks including the California State Capitol and the United States Mint in San Francisco.